shivam01july/Coding_Preparation_Kit/Graph.md

 > *MST should be Connected Graph.*
 > *MST works in UnDirected Graph.*
 > *MST should not have any Cycle.*
 - **Prim's Algorithm**
 - **Kruskal's Algorithm**
+- Minimum cost to connect all cities

 Dijkstra - Shorter path from a given node to all vertices

 -- single source shortest path when all edges are non negative -- Greedy approach